Home | What's New | Ragtime Sources

 The foregoing Ragtime Compendium is an excellent resource to verify the existence of a ragtime composition or find out is publisher and whether the piece has been published.

-In addition, a number of libraries, primarily American, have large collections of ragtime-era sheet music that has not been digitized (for online, digitized sheet music, see below).
-The following list of libraries have large sheet music collections:
+In addition, a number of libraries, primarily American, have large collections of ragtime-era sheet music that have not been digitized (for online, digitized sheet music, see below).
+The following libraries have large sheet music collections (in print):

 The following collections also contain (free) digitized sheet music, including some ragtime, but to a much lesser extent (set out below in alphabetical order):